SelimOsman/Chat-Messenger-Client/README.md

 # Chat-Messenger-Front-End
-Front end for a chat messenger program developed in C#
+Client for a chat messenger program developed in C#(Windows Forms)